1966 Shelby GT350

 According to the Shelby American World Registry, the Shelby was originally shipped to National City, CA, on 6/21/1966.
 It was then purchased by original owner, Phillip Lynch, of Escondido, CA. on August 2, 1966.
 Thereafter the GT350 was purchased by Timothy Pitock of Fallbrook, CA. The car was next purchased by Dr. Richard Steele of Apple Valley, CA. Thereafter, the Shelby was sold to Jim Reed, of Newport Beach, CA. The Shelby was then sold to its current owner, also from California, in 2009.

 The Shelby was used as a street car until the early 1990’s.
 At that time it was race prepared by well known Cobra racer/engineer, Dave Dralle, for competition road racing.
 The Shelby has been campaigned in vintage races ever since, including with SVRA, HMSA, and CSRG.
-The GT350 has also been entered in, and accepted for, the 2019 Monterey Reunion.

 It is believed every body panel on the Shelby is original, except for the GT350-R front air dam and plexiglas rear window – also GT350-R spec.